 Prioritizing your time will get easier and quicker each time you implement the process.

-Step One: Reflect, Redirect, and Refocus
+Step One: Reflect, Redirect, & Refocus

 Look at how you really spend your time.
 Start by making a master list of everything you do each week.
 Include every big and little thing that you can think of.

 Organize this list into various sections.
 Some categories that come to mind are kids, personal, home, marriage, work, social time, errands, and driving time.

 Next, take an educated guess about how much time you spend on each activity.
 If you want a more accurate account of where and how you spend your time, log your time over the course of a week.

 What are the thoughts and feelings that come to mind when you look at where your time is going?
 While you might want to judge yourself, consider being curious instead.

 Why are you spending your time as you do?
 When you ask, “Why?” you’ll reflect on how you spend your time.

 Step Two: Become Outcome Aware